 SUNY Broome Community College has sponsored the Impaired Driver Program since 1975.
 It is part of New York’s effort to reduce personal and property losses caused by drivers under the influence of alcohol or drugs.
 With the guidance of SUNY Broome’s experienced educational staff, participants discuss the social, medical, legal, and driver safety problems caused by alcohol and other drug abuse.
 The program includes classroom education, screening, and, if warranted, assessment and treatment.

-Contact SUNY Broome’s Impaired Driver Program director, Chris Marion, at 607-778-2052 or idp@sunybroome.edu for further information.
+Contact SUNY Broome’s Impaired Driver Program director, Chris Marian, at idp@sunybroome.edu for further information.

 For additional information about the Impaired Driver Program requirements, visit the NYS DMV’s website.